MONEY

 The owner of a new TikTok account approaches you with a clear problem that fits your micro-niche perfectly.

-They’re impressed by your credentials and experience, but the moment you mention that they’ll have to pay a small fee to get the specific help from you you know no one else can give, they dance around how they have a problem with their bank or payment platform and how they’ll pay you later after they’ve fixed the issue only for them to disappear forever once you’ve helped them overcome the issue they had.
+They’re impressed by your videos and engagement, but the moment you mention that they’ll have to pay a small fee to get the specific help from you you know no one else can give, they dance around how they have a problem with their bank or payment platform and how they’ll pay you later after they’ve fixed the issue only for them to disappear forever once you’ve helped them overcome the issue they had.

 And then there’s the client who’s willing to pay, but only for the lowest-tier service you offer because they’ve already been tinkering around with DIY options.
 “I’ve mostly figured it out, I just need a little tweak,” they insist.